In economics, a price floor is a government-imposed limit on how low a price can be charged for a product, service, or commodity.

 In economic theories, price floors are interventions that can potentially distort markets.
 In models that involve price floors, economists must adjust for the implied costs, such as government expenditure on surpluses and the misallocation of resources.

-Moreover, economic theories assert that price floors, especially when set significantly above the equilibrium price, can lead to inefficiencies in the market and an increased burden on taxpayers.
+Moreover, economic theories assert that price floors, especially when set significantly above the equilibrium price, can lead to market inefficiencies and an increased burden on taxpayers.

 These models examine the long-term implications of such controls, like decreased market dynamism and reduced incentives for producers to improve efficiency.